Couchers-org/couchers/site/markdown/handbook.md

 ### What are some things I should think about before responding to a request? <a name="decide"></a>

 You should read the person's entire profile and read through their references.
-References can give you an idea of what others think about the person.
-It is also very important to communicate thoroughly with the person before accepting their request.
-Be sure to ask any for any information that is missing from their profile or request message.
+References can give you an idea of what others think about the person. \
+It is also very important to communicate thoroughly with the person before accepting their request. \
+Be sure to ask any for any info that is missing from their profile or request message. \
 For example, if their profile is empty or missing a photo, it is okay to ask them to fill out their profile and/or upload a photo before accepting their request.

-It is also good to ask them when they will arrive and when they will leave, why they are coming, and who is coming with them.
-It is helpful to let them know what your schedule looks like and how available you will be to interact with them.
-You should also let them know about any important information about you, your home, and your schedule that is relevant to their visit.
+It is also good to ask them when they will arrive and when they will leave, why they are coming, and who is coming with them. \
+It is helpful to let them know what your schedule looks like and how available you will be to interact with them. \
+You should also let them know about any important info about you, your home, and your schedule that is relevant to their visit.

-Keep communication on the Couchers.org platform as much as possible.
-Use common sense when providing personal information like your address and schedule.
-Keep in mind that you are never obligated to accept a request or provide a reason for why you cannot accept.
-If you decline a request, the person will not be able to message you again unless you add them as a friend.
-If you accept a request but change your mind, you can reject a request up until the start date of the request by clicking the "reject" button at the bottom of the request.
+Keep communication on the Couchers.org platform as much as possible. \
+Use common sense when providing personal info like your address and schedule. \
+Keep in mind that you are never obligated to accept a request or provide a reason for why you cannot accept. \
+If you decline a request, the person will not be able to message you again unless you add them as a friend. \
+If you accept a request but change your mind, you can reject a request up until the start date of the request by clicking the "Reject" button at the bottom of the request.

 ### How do I donate money to Couchers.org? <a name="donate"></a>